danielatuesta55/ETL-Project2/README.md

 #### Project's Documentation

 On the following session you will encounter the documentation for our ETL process.
 This means we will go over step by step.
+##### Variable defenitions of the data sets

+1. Rank: This variable was created to show case the positon of a country based on the ladder score.
+The higher the ladder score the better ranking a country got.
+As an example, Finland was the country that had the highest ladder score so it was ranked number 1 in the ranking scale, showcasing that it was the country with the highest happiness reported in the data set for the year 2019.
+2. Ladder_score: Cantril Ladder is a measure of life satisfaction.
+3. Gdp_per_capita: The gross domestic product is the monetary value of all finished goods and services made within a country during a specific period
+4. Social_support : The extent to which Social support contributed to the calculation of the Happiness Score.
+5. Healthy_life_expectancy: The extent to which healthy life expectancy contributed to the calculation of the Happiness Score
+6. Freedom_life_choices: The extent to which Freedom contributed to the calculation of the Happiness Score.
+7. Generosity: The extent to which Generosity contributed to the calculation of the Happiness Score.
+8. Perception_corruption: The extent to which Perception of Corruption contributes to Happiness Score.
+9. Ladder_score_dystopia: Dystopia is an imaginary country that has the world’s least-happy people.

 ##### Step 1: